step_select()

 Details

-the value of the object in the expression (to be portable
+) to embed the value of the object in the expression

 This step can potentially remove columns from the data set.
 This may cause issues for subsequent steps in your recipe if the missing columns are specifically referenced by name.
 To avoid this, see the advice in the Tips for saving recipes and filtering columns section of selections.